aiya000/hs-time-script/README.md

-**Now this project is work in progress!**
+**Now this project is the implementing phase!**

 Please see the test and the test status to check this progress.

 # :diamond_shape_with_a_dot_inside: Time script :diamond_shape_with_a_dot_inside: